-In Buddhism the Hungry Ghosts are depicted as teardrop shaped, with bloated stomachs and necks too thin to pass food—representing our futile attempts to feed ego patterns.
-We can never find satisfaction.
-It is like drinking salt water to quench our thirst.
+In Buddhism the Hungry Ghosts are depicted as teardrop shaped, with bloated stomachs and necks too thin to pass food—representing our futile attempts to feed ego patterns: we can never find satisfaction, like drinking salt water to quench our thirst.

-Other coaches may act as enforcers at the client's request.
-Don't let that be you.
-Pay attention to what clients DO, not what they DON'T do.
-Personality patterns are deeply embedded and very tricky.
-One of the best ways to ferret them out is to catch them in action.
+Even at the client's request, evocative coaches don't act as enforcers.
+Instead, pay attention to what clients DO, not what they DON'T do.
+Enneagram patterns are deeply embedded and very tricky.
+One of the best ways to ferret out a pattern is to catch it in action.
 If clients show the same "bad" behavior they've wanted to stop, that behavior is now in the room with you, ready to be explored.

 Here's an example, the second session with a client whose Enneagram style had not yet been determined:

 Are you beginning to identify the hungry ghosts this client's been trying to feed?
-And notice the lack of judgment in the coach's responses, implicitly modeling for the client that whatever comes up is a useful source of learning.
+And notice how the above responses evoke curiosity in the client about what there is to be learned.
 Exploring what your clients do, not what they don't do, will encourage them to unveil more, bring the past into the present, and release attachments to outmoded, unnecessary patterns.

 "Tormented by unfulfilled cravings and insatiably demanding of impossible satisfactions, the Hungry Ghosts are searching for gratification for old unfulfilled needs whose time has passed."
 Mark Epstein, Thoughts Without a Thinker